iterorganization/SimDB/docs/install_guide.md

 ```

-On MacOS this would be:
+On macOS this would be:

 ```